-The Z-9EC enhances the operational range of host platform, while meeting the challenging requirements of modern ASW warfare.
+The Z-9EC enhances the operational range of the host platform while meeting the challenging requirements of modern ASW warfare.
 The helicopter has a maximum range of 427km and can remain airborne for 2.27 hours.

-The AW101 (formerly EH101 Merlin) multi-role helicopter is capable of performing wide range of missions in maritime and littoral environments.
-The helicopter can be deployed in medium-sized transport, ASW, ASuW, long range search and rescue (SAR), airborne mine countermeasures and ship-based utility missions.
+The AW101 (formerly EH101 Merlin) multi-role helicopter is capable of performing a wide range of missions in maritime and littoral environments.
+The helicopter can be deployed in medium-sized transport, ASW, ASuW, long-range search-and-rescue (SAR), airborne mine countermeasures and ship-based utility missions.

 The AW101 helicopters configured for autonomous ASW and ASuW missions integrate a mission system composed of dipping sonar, sonobuoys and electronic warfare suite.
 The helicopter has four torpedoes/depth charges in its weaponry.